Side effects and sex

 How soon can I start having sex again?

-Whether you have angina or are recovering from a heart attack or heart surgery, you should be able to continue having sex as soon as you feel well enough – usually around two to eight weeks, depending on your condition and how quickly you recover.
+Whether you have angina or are recovering from a heart attack or heart surgery, you should be able to continue having sex as soon as you feel well enough.
+This is usually around 2 to 8 weeks, depending on your condition and how quickly you recover.
 If you’ve had surgery it might take longer.

-Find a position that works for you and doesn’t put too much strain on your wound.
-It might be helpful to place a small, smooth cushion against your wound between you and your partner if your wound is healing well.
+Find a position that feels comfortable.
+It might be helpful to place a small, smooth cushion against your wound, and between you and your partner.

 How can I reduce my anxiety about having sex?